dappnode/DAppNodeDocs/docs/faqs.md

 # FAQ´s

-[TOC]

 ## What are the hardware minimum requirements for DAppNode to work?

 It depends on the use you want to do with it, basically the number of nodes / DApps that you want to host in it.
-A basic setup is at least 4 GB RAM (ideally 8GBs) and > 200 GB SSD disk, it is important that the disk is SSD, otherwise writing speed won´t be able to cope with the ETH chain sync.
+A basic setup is at least 4 GB RAM (ideally 8GBs) and > 200 GB SSD disk, it is important that the disk is SSD, otherwise writing speed won't be able to cope with the ETH chain sync.
 On top of that requirements add capacity as needed to run the nodes you wish to run.

 ## Can I mine with my DAppNode server?

-Yes, you can!!!
+Yes, you can!
 However, you may not be able to get any proof of work reward, as it is not very likely for any of the main cryptocurrencies.
 Still, DAppNode in a near future will be a great solution for hosting your proof of stake nodes and get some coins out of your stake easily and securely stored in your DAppNode or mine new cryptocurrencies that are CPU mineable and still have a relatively low difficulty.

 ## Can I run DAppNode in a laptop?